checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

   }
 })
 ```
 You can add custom CSS by referencing a CSS file.
-Note, this is a paid feature.
+Note, this is only available on Team and Enterprise plans.

 ```css
 /* dashboard.css */